Admission Policies and Procedures

-- Proficiency in keyboarding is required for Medical Assistant, Medical Administrative Assistant, Medical Business Specialist, Medical Insurance Biller, Invasive CVT, Cardiac EP Technologist and Pacemaker/ICD Technician Programs.
+- Proficiency in keyboarding is required for the Medical Assistant, Medical Business Specialist, Medical Insurance Biller, Invasive CVT, Cardiac EP Technologist, and Pacemaker/ICD Technician Programs.

-- Prior work experience or college credits in accounting, business, or banking is required for the Medical Insurance Biller Program.
+- Prior work experience or college credits in accounting, business, or banking are required for the Medical Insurance Biller Program.

-- Prior allied health training, recent clinical work experience and college credits in anatomy & physiology, math, and science are required for the Cardiology Technician, Cardiovascular Technologist, Vascular Technologist, Invasive Cardiovascular Technologist, Cardiac Electrophysiology Technologist and Pacemaker/ICD Technician programs.
-A letter grade of B, or a minimum gpa of 3.0 is required.
+- In addition, prior allied health training, recent clinical work experience, and college credits in anatomy & physiology, math, and science are required for the Cardiology Technician, Cardiovascular Technologist, Vascular Technologist, Invasive Cardiovascular Technologist, Cardiac Electrophysiology Technologist, and Pacemaker/ICD Technician programs.
+A letter grade of B or a minimum GPA of 3.0 is required.

-- A personal interview at the school between applicant and Admissions Officer is required.
+- A personal interview at the School between the applicant and Admissions Officer is required.